Ducks-Scripts/skyblockHack/ReadMe.md

 ## Updates
 - Possibly changing part of this to js if the optimisation is worth it
-- Converting this into a GUI if school leaves me alone
+- Converting text commands to GUI

 I will make this open source and public when I get bored of Skyblock :)